zhahui/kasisto-server-api/guided-conversation-api/flow-overview.md

 ## Overview

 Dynamic Guided Conversations are simple conversation that can be added to KAI.
-The main difference between traditional intents is that KAI delegates the execution of the conversation to a Server component called *Guided Conversation Webhook*.
+The main difference with traditional intents is that KAI delegates the execution of the conversation to a Server component called *Guided Conversation Webhook*.
 During the conversation, this Webhook takes over to orchestrate the interactions with the user.
-It uses KAI as a NLU processing engine and to process other requests such as FAQs or other intents implemented by KAI.
+It uses KAI as a NLU processing engine and to process other requests such as FAQs or other intents available in KAI.

 <img src="assets/overview.png" align="middle" height="50%" width="50%" >